 Crust crackles into pale-gold sheets — the dough is thin enough to be almost transparent against the dark green chard inside.
 Chard filling is herbal-mineral, lifted by parsley and the raw-garlic finish that hits as a kick at the end of each bite.
-Olive oil glosses the top.
+The garlic-oil brush glosses the top and soaks in so every diamond carries it.
 Eaten with hands, walking, or torn into pieces around the table.

-Unleavened dough's lack of yeast keeps it ultra-thin — there's no rise to disrupt the structure.
-The chard filling steams between the sheets, releasing water that hydrates the dough during baking.
-The final raw-garlic-oil brush is critical: cooking the garlic would lose its sharpness, which is the soparnik signature.
-The traditional komin-stone method roasts via radiant heat from above and below simultaneously.
+Unleavened dough's lack of yeast keeps it ultra-thin — there's no rise to disrupt the structure, so it bakes crisp and light.
+The chard filling steams between the sheets, releasing water that hydrates the dough during baking, leaving the inside tender and the crust crisp.
+The final raw-garlic-oil brush is critical: cooking the garlic would lose its sharpness, which is the soparnik signature, so crushed garlic in olive oil is brushed on hot off the hearth.
+The traditional embers-on-the-komin method roasts via radiant heat from above and below at once; the embers must not be too fierce or the side against the stone scorches.

 Variations

 Spinach soparnik replaces chard when chard is out of season.
-Wild-greens version (with nettles, dandelion, sorrel) is the spring countryside variant.
-Cheese-filled version (with škripavac fresh cheese) is the modern Split-restaurant adaptation.
-Sweet soparnik with figs and walnut is a desserts-only experiment.
+A wild-greens version (nettles, dandelion, sorrel) is the spring countryside variant.
+A cheese-filled version (with fresh škripavac cheese) is a modern Split-restaurant adaptation that departs from the Lenten original.
+Sweet soparnik with figs and walnut is a dessert-only experiment.

 On the Palate